 Support our ongoing emergency relief efforts by joining our First Responder monthly donation program.

-According to recent estimates, the five-year Syrian conflict has left 470,000 people dead and 1.9 million injured, totaling nearly 12% of the population.
+According to recent estimates, the six-year Syrian conflict has left 470,000 people dead and 1.9 million injured, totaling nearly 12% of the population.
 More than 12.2 million people have been forced to flee their homes.
 Handicap International’s emergency mission in the Middle East is redoubling its efforts to bring aid and comfort to thousands of people affected by the fighting in Syria.